Cases of food policy advocacy in Canada

 Detailed analyses of the case:

 The advocacy aspects of this case have not been analyzed in detail, but some discussion can be found under Goal 5, Sustainable FoodMuch of the current advocacy work is co-ordinated by Canadian Organic Growers, the Canadian Organic Trade Association, the Organic Federation of Canada, and the Organic Agriculture Centre of Canada.
+A revised national plan is currently under development.

 National school food program